jim-works/RecursiaOld/README.md

 Download the latest release from the releases page, or...

-Download the project and open in Godot 3.4.4-mono.
+Download the project and open in Godot 4.0-mono.
 Run in the editor.

 Controls:
   -  WASD/Space to move and jump
+  -  1/2 to select item
   -  F11 for fullscreen
   -  ESC for locking/unlocking mouse
   -  Left click to break blocks